SAP-docs/contribution-guidelines/docs/feedback.md

 ## Lifetime of an Issue

-An issue remains in consideration as long as it's in the "Open" status.
-When an issue is moved to the "Closed" status, this signifies that either a change has been implemented, or no change was deemed necessary.
-Either way, the outcome is clear in the issue, when closed.
+An issue remains in consideration as long as it's in the **Open** status.
+When an issue is moved to the **Closed** status, this signifies that either a change has been implemented, no change was deemed necessary, or mutual interest in the issue expired.
+In all of these cases, the outcome will be made clear in the issue, when closed.